This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Gently Agitating The Feeder

-- Grip the feeder firmly with both hands
+- Hold the feeder steady in both hands to avoid spills.

-- Tap the bottom softly, mimicking a rhythmic drumbeat
+- Tap the bottom softly, like you’re knocking on a door.

 Adjusting Liquid Levels